 The DFS is the regulatory body that oversees financial services companies licensed by or operating in New York State.
-Organizations covered by the new cybersecurity regulation include banks and trust companies, insurance companies, mortgage lenders, investment companies, brokers and other financial services providers.
+Organizations covered by the new cybersecurity regulations include banks and trust companies, insurance companies, mortgage lenders, investment companies, brokers and other financial services providers.
 There are some exemptions for some smaller organizations.

 Covered entities must:

 Strategic organizations understand that they cannot treat compliance as an end in itself, but as the outcome of an ongoing process.
-The Veracode Application Security Platform provides a variety of methods to assess application security, compliance and development team reporting, and secure development training.
-Veracode helps deliver continuous compliance by:
+The CA Veracode Application Security Platform provides a variety of methods to assess application security, compliance and development team reporting, and secure development training.
+CA Veracode helps deliver continuous compliance by:

 Below are some possible security solutions you should consider when assessing your risk and compliance requirements.